ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 }
 ```

 Note that this does not enforce any particular hierarchy of profiles, thus listed profiles can be both more general or more specific than the given Profile Crate.
+A given profile MAY provide further recommendations or requirements for how the related profiles are to be used in its human-readable documentation.

+It is NOT RECOMMENDED to include further elements of the referenced profiles, e.g. their `ResourceDescriptor`s, see [How to retrieve a Profile Crate](#how-to-retrieve-a-profile-crate).

 {% include references.liquid %}